AliNoor1/BuildIt/CONTRIBUTING.md

     git commit -m "added an example work flow section" git push remote add-contributing.md
 ```
-I can now see that my changes have been pushed to github my viewing the `add-contributing.md` branch on the github website.
+I can now see that my changes have been pushed to github by viewing the `add-contributing.md` branch on the github website.

 (maybe include an image here)

+When